 Light: Display Zebra Plants anywhere they can receive sunlight or bright light.

-Water: During the growing season, water the Zebra Plants thoroughly and then wait until the soil becomes dry to the touch before watering again.
+Water: During the growing season, water the Zebra Plants thoroughly, then wait until the soil is dry to the touch before watering again.
 Winter is a tricky time for these plants, although they are a tough species.
 Many growers will overwater, and then, alongside cold temperatures or drafts, the plant can become very sick or even die.
-The leaves are storage organs, so water much less during the winter and allow the topsoil to dry out.
+The leaves are storage organs, so water the plants much less during the winter, allowing the topsoil to dry out.

-Soil: Use a potting mix for succulents that drains wells and provides plenty of air to the small roots.
-If making your own mix or buying another type, use part potting soil, part perlite, and part sand.
+Soil: Use a succulent potting mix that drains well and provides plenty of air for the small roots.
+Whether you make your own mix or buy another type, use part potting soil, part perlite, and part sand.

 Air Humidity: Normal room humidity will suffice.

-Fertilizer: You can feed Zebra Plants with a diluted liquid fertilizer once every month from spring to fall.
+Fertilizer: You can feed Zebra Plants diluted liquid fertilizer once a month from spring to fall.
 Do not feed during winter.

 Repotting

-Once the Zebra Plant outgrows the pot, you can repot it during spring.
+Once the Zebra Plant outgrows the pot, you can repot it in the spring.
 Only move to a slightly bigger pot.

 Propagation

 Zebra Plants produce offsets that can be removed from the mother plant and replanted.
-Water the soil once and then wait to see a small sign of new growth to prevent killing them with overwatering.
+Water the soil once, then wait to see a small sign of new growth to prevent overwatering and killing them.

 Source: houseplantsexpert.com